jtamames/SqueezeMeta/README.md

 * *-a* [megahit,spades,canu]: assembler (Default:megahit)
 * *-assembly_options* [string]: Extra options for the assembler (refer to the manual of the specific assembler).
 * *-c*|*-contiglen* [number]: Minimum length of contigs (Default:200)
 * *-extassembly* [path]: Path to an external assembly provided by the user.
 The file must contain contigs in the fasta format.
 This overrides the assembly step of SqueezeMeta.
+* *--singletons*: unassembled reads will be treated as contigs and included in the contig fasta file resulting from the assembly.
+This will produce 100% mapping percentages, and will increase BY A LOT the number of contigs to process.
+Use with caution (Default: no)

 *Annotation*
 * *--nocog*: Skip COG assignment (Default: no)